 Working as an architect on projects from housing to airports I am able to contribute to aspects of the school from Health and Safety to the whole school environment.

-As Headteacher of Nelson Primary School and Interim Executive Head, I work with the Trustees to develop the school’s Strategic Vision and Development Plan.
+As Executive Headteacher of Nelson Primary School, I work with the Trustees to develop the school’s Strategic Vision and Development Plan.
 It is also my responsibility to ensure that the school implements the strategy effectively and I look to the Local Advisory Board and trustees to support and challenge the Leadership Team to ensure that we do.

-I took on the role of Headteacher in September 2017 when the Latchmere Academy Trust took over the running of Nelson Primary School following an inadequate rating by Ofsted.
+I took on the role of Headteacher at Nelson in September 2017 when the Latchmere Academy Trust took over the running of Nelson Primary School, following an inadequate rating by Ofsted.
 Prior to this I worked at Latchmere School for 10 years and sat on the governing body for 5 years.